hasmhib/unit3-2024/README.md

 The application provides detailed information about order and material management by using tables and graphs such as pie charts and bar graphs.
 (Issue: _“There are lots of inefficiencies in order and material management and I need to calculate these every time.”_)

 ### 5. Translation System:
-The application provides both in Japanese and english for the domestic workers.
+The application provides both in Japanese and English for the international workers.
 (Issue: _“In my company there are many workers who don’t understand Japanese so I want the app to be both English and Japanese”_)